bookofproofs/bookofproofs.github.io/_sources/history/19th-century/kirkman.md

 ### Mathematical Profile (Excerpt):
 * Thomas attended the grammar school in Bolton where he was taught Greek and Latin but no mathematics.
-* He did well at school but although his schoolmaster and the vicar saw that he was a potential Cambridge fellow, Thomas's father could not be persuaded and Thomas was forced to leave school at the age of 14.
-* After 9 years working in the office, Thomas went against his father's wishes and he entered Trinity College Dublin to study mathematics, philosophy, classics and science for his B.A.
-On returning to England in 1835 he entered the Church of England.
 * As a graduate of Dublin University, Kirkman was naturally interested when Hamilton published his work on quaternions.
 * Kirkman's interest in mathematics was rapidly increasing and his first paper was presented in 1846 when he was 40 years old.
 * This work of Kirkman appeared in the Cambridge and Dublin Mathematical Journal.